 d.
-Every ULSG policy issued or assumed by the company with an issue date on or after Jan.
-1, 2020, and in force on the company's annual financial statement for the current calendar year-end valuation date only has secondary guarantees that meet the VM-02 definition of a "non-material secondary guarantee."
+Every universal life with secondary guarantees (ULSG) policy issued or assumed by the company with an issue date on or after Jan.
+1, 2020, and in force on the company's annual financial statement for the current calendar year-end valuation date only has secondary guarantees that meet the VM-01, Definitions for Terms in Requirements, definition of a "non-material secondary guarantee."